Content from Accessing RStudio Server through OnDemand

 install.packages("cowsay")

 You may then be asked to select a CRAN mirror.
 This is the location where the package is downloaded from.
-Usually, 71 is a good choice for us because it’s from the University of Michigan (closer means faster downloads).
+Usually, 65 (or something close by depending on what’s available) is a good choice for us because it’s from the University of Michigan (closer means faster downloads).

 R will download and install the package.
 We can now use it like we normally would!
 From the R console: